 However, Headquarters was anything but awful.
 In fact, it was great!
 Under the direction of producer (and former Turtles member) Chip Douglas, the group rose to the challenge, quickly crafting an excellent group of songs.
 Though they still used material from outside writers, many of the album?s selections were self-penned, including Nesmith's soaring "You Just May Be the One," Tork's "For Pete's Sake," which became the series' closing theme in its second season and Dolenz' "Alternate Title (Randy Scouse Git)," inspired by the group's recent trip to England where they met The Beatles ("The four kings of EMI are sitting stately on the floor.")
 The first song by Dolenz to be released commercially, the single became a top 5 hit in the UK, appropriately.
 The album itself, released May 22, 1967, debuted at #1.
 One week later, it was dethroned by cultural juggernaut Sgt.
 Pepper's Lonely Hearts Club Band.
 However, it remained at the #2 position for eleven consecutive weeks.
 It was quite a vindication for a group of unproven actor-musicians vying for respect from their fans and peers.

-This Sundazed reissue has been painstakingly remastered from the original analog master tapes and includes two bonus tracks: ?All of Your Toys (previously unissued alternate mix)? and ?The Girl I Knew Somewhere (previously unissued alternate version).?
-Pressed on deep groove, high definition vinyl and packed in a precise recreation of the original album jacket, this album is your Headquarters
+This Sundazed reissue has been painstakingly remastered from the original analog master tapes and includes two bonus tracks: "All of Your Toys (previously unissued alternate mix)" and "The Girl I Knew Somewhere (previously unissued alternate version)."
+Pressed on deep groove, high definition vinyl and packed in a precise recreation of the original album jacket, this album is your Headquarters for timeless pop!